-\textbf{Guaranteed reinforcement learning for LTL specification} The two most popular metrics for evaluating the performance of learning algorithms are probably approximately correct (PAC) and regret bounds.
-In \cite{Fu2014}, the problem of synthesizing controllers for finite-horizon LTL specifications over finite MDPs with unknown transition probabilities was addressed, and a PAC learning algorithm was proposed.
-However, its sample complexity explicitly depends on the horizon length, making it unsuitable for full LTL with infinite-horizon specifications.
-A few years later, a surprising negative result emerged: full LTL is not PAC learnable \cite{yang2021tractability, alur2022framework}.
-Upon closer examination, the main issue behind this result is the assumption of an \emph{unknown minimum transition probability}.
-In \cite{Chaudhuri:2023}, by assuming the minimum transition probability is known, a PAC-learnable controller synthesis was proposed.
-However, their approach requires access to a generative model, allowing data collection from any arbitrary state-action pair.
+\textbf{Reinforcement Learning for LTL Specifications With Guarantees:} The two most popular metrics for evaluating the performance of learning algorithms are probably approximately correct (PAC) and regret bounds. \citet{Fu2014} have provided a PAC learning algorithm for synthesizing policies to satisfy finite-horizon LTL specifications over finite MDPs with unknown transition probabilities.
+However, the sample complexity of the algorithm scales explicitly with the horizon length, rendering it unsuitable for infinite-horizon LTL specifications.
+Subsequently, a surprising negative result was established: full LTL is not PAC-learnable \cite{yang2021tractability, alur2022framework}.
+A closer analysis reveals that this result primarily stems from the assumption of an \emph{unknown minimum transition probability}.
+By instead assuming a known minimum transition probability, \citet{Chaudhuri:2023} proposed a PAC-learnable policy synthesis method that relies on access to a generative model capable of sampling from any arbitrary state-action pair.
 In many realistic scenarios, this is impractical since initializing the MDP at arbitrary states is not feasible.
-Our proposed algorithm, however, does not require access to a generative model.
-Recently, \cite{Mateo:2023} proposed another PAC learning algorithm that also does not rely on a generative model.
-However, there is still no regret-free online algorithm for controller synthesis with LTL specifications.
+Our proposed algorithm does not require access to a generative model.
+Recently, \citet{Mateo:2023} have also proposed another PAC learning algorithm that does not rely on a generative model.
+However, there is still no regret-free online algorithm for policy synthesis to satisfy LTL specifications.